 23. Examples of suitable documents are a Deed of Assignment, Contract or Sale and Purchase Agreement, Statutory Declarations and/or Court Orders.
 Sometimes the supplied document can be a document confirming what was in the assignment document relating to the requested change.
 The Office normally will consider this type of document as sufficient evidence that transfer of the patent rights has occurred.

 24. If the document is executed outside New Zealand, the Office must be satisfied that the document is legitimate and corresponds to the applicant’s statements regarding how the document entitles the new owner to the patent rights.

 25. The name and/or position of the signatories of the supplied document should be provided within the document or within the statement.

-26. Applicants should not rely on documents provided in a previous (declined) or related validated task as that each request is treated on its own in the case management facility.
+26. Applicants should not rely on documents provided in a previous (declined) or related validated task as each request is treated on its own in the case management facility.
 All relevant documents should be provided with each request.
 The Office accepts redacted versions of documents as long as the parties, intent of the agreement and the patents being assigned are clear.

 27. Section 197(3) provides that:

 No notice of any trust may be entered in the patents register, and the Commissioner is not affected by any notice of that kind.

 28. Any reference to an owner acting as trustee constitutes a notice of a trust and is a breach of section 197(3).
 Pursuant to this section, an application may only be made in the name of a trust where the trust is incorporated (for example under the Charitable Trust Act 1957).

 29. If an application is filed in the name of an unincorporated trust, the application should be made in all of the individual names of the trustees of the trust, as it is the trustee(s) who legally own the property, not the trust itself.